-You and the other players may play One-Shots or use Class or Race abilities to help or harm you in your combat.
+You and the other players may play one-shot Treasures or use Class or Race abilities to help or harm you in your combat.
 Some Door cards may also be played into a combat, such as monster enhancers (see below).